dpvtank/Balzac/index.md

   this world.
 ---

 Each week, I send out 1 email for leaders, entrepreneurs, makers, artists, teachers, thinkers, and doers.
-It’s a personal essay and a provocative question about this way of thinking.
+It’s an inquiry into your own experiences to become a more balanced person.

 I believe that brain food alone cannot nourish life.
 Let's have a heart to heart.

-<iframe src="https://dtank.substack.com/embed" width="480" height="320" frameborder="0" scrolling="no"></iframe>
+<center><iframe src="https://dtank.substack.com/embed" width="480" height="320" frameborder="0" scrolling="no"></iframe></center>

 ## Popular Articles